Atsushi Sakurai

-Atsushi Sakurai (櫻井 敦司, Sakurai Atsushi) was a Japanese musician and singer-songwriter.
+Atsushi Sakurai (櫻井 敦司, Sakurai Atsushi) was a Japanese musician.
 He was the lead vocalist and primary lyricist of the rock band Buck-Tick from 1985 until his death in 2023.
 Initially joining as their drummer in 1983, Sakurai fronted the band for 38 years and 23 studio albums, nearly all of which reached the top ten on Japan's Oricon chart.
-They are commonly credited as one of the founders of the visual kei movement.
+Sakurai and Buck-Tick are commonly credited as among the founders of the visual kei movement.

 Sakurai released the solo album Ai no Wakusei in 2004, and was a member of Schwein alongside his Buck-Tick bandmate Hisashi Imai, Sascha Konietzko and Raymond Watts.
-In 2015, he formed a solo project called The Mortal.
+In 2015, he debuted a solo project called The Mortal.
 After falling ill during a Buck-Tick concert, Sakurai died from a brainstem hemorrhage in a Yokohama hospital on October 19, 2023.

 Early life

 Atsushi Sakurai was born in Fujioka, Gunma on March 7, 1966, as the youngest of two sons.
 He shared a birthday and blood type with his father, whom Sakurai described as an alcoholic that he also physically resembled.
 After buying a large stereo in his fifth year of elementary school, the first record Sakurai ever bought was Shinji Harada's Feel Happy.
 He was impressed by Kiss' makeup and the Bay City Rollers' melodies and clothing, but preferred Harada, Twist, and Char.
 Although he received an acoustic guitar at the same time, he gave the instrument up after about a week.
 Despite really enjoying listening to music, he did not consider becoming a musician at the time.

 By the time Sakurai entered Gunma Kenritsu Fujioka High School, he was a loner who hung out with the bad-kid yankī crowd and whose friends were mainly from outside the school.
 This changed in his third year of high school, when he became friends with his classmate Hisashi Imai, who introduced him to punk rock.
 While listening to records together, they would often talk about starting a band and selected their respective instruments, despite none of them being able to play at the time.
 Sakurai chose drums because he thought it would be cool.
 He later said that seeing fellow Gunma band Boøwy served as an initial inspiration for starting a band, followed soon after by Bauhaus and David Bowie.
 After graduating in 1984, Sakurai got a job and continued to play in the band, soon after re-named Buck-Tick.
 However, he said being in the band was simply because he had nothing else to do.
 He described this as the worst period of his life and began to drink a lot like his father.